Harry0M/NIHARPRODUCTION/DATABASE_SETUP_GUIDE.md

 ## Security Features

-- Database credentials are stored locally on your machine
+- Database credentials are stored locally in your browser
-- Connection testing is handled securely through Electron's IPC
+- Connection testing is handled securely in the browser environment
 - Passwords are not visible by default (click the eye icon to show/hide)
 - No database credentials are sent to external servers